-- Port Arthur News
+MARY MEAUX - Graduating seniors' stories of academic perseverance are inspiring - Port Arthur News

 Valedictorian Eric Barragan, salutatorian Tammy Gallardo and third-ranked Jazmin Sanchez are very down to earth and grounded individuals — much more than I was at their age.

-When I was a senior in high school my goal was to graduate.
-I only took the necessary courses none of which were college prep.
+When I was a senior in high school, my goal was to graduate.
+I only took the necessary courses, none of which were college-prep.
 It wasn’t until I was around 30 that I decided to go to college.

 But I digress.